 The giant golden Buddha, known as Wat Phra Yai, that sits at the top of a steep staircase is one of the most recognizable landmarks on Koh Samui Island.
 It sits on the northeastern corner of the island, on its own little island right near the airport.
 You may even catch a glimpse of it on the drive from the airport to your hotel.

 The Buddha statue was built in 1972 and stands almost 40 feet high.
-You can either rent a motorbike and visit the Big Buddha on your own, or you can book a Koh Samui Island Tour and be chauffeured around in an airconditioned car to all of the highlights of the island!
+You can either rent a motorbike or visit the Big Buddha on your own.
+You can also book a Koh Samui Island Tour and be chauffeured around in an air-conditioned car to all of the highlights of the island!

 Wat Plai Laem is right near the Big Buddha on the northeastern end of the island, near the airport.
 It is a beautiful, peaceful lake filled with impressive temples and a stop that you absolutely must make during your trip to Koh Samui!

-Another great place to visit on Koh Samui, Wat Khao Hua Jook is located on the opposite end of the airport from the Big Buddha, and only about a 15-minute motorbike away.
+Another great place to visit on Koh Samui, Wat Khao Hua Jook is on the opposite end of the airport from the Big Buddha and is only about a 15-minute motorbike away.
 It’s an easy stop if you are touring the island on your own.
-However this temple is not generally included in the standard island tours and it’s not nearly as crowded as some of the other sites around Koh Samui.
+However, this temple is not generally included in the standard island tours.
+It’s not nearly as crowded as some of the other sites around Koh Samui.

 Wat Khao Hua Jook is a simple pagoda located high on a hill overlooking the island of Koh Samui.
 You’ll have an uphill drive to get to the base of the stairs where you will have to climb the rest of the way by foot.

-There is a very modest fee of 20 THB for foreigners to enter (a common complaint you’ll see in reviews) but the view from the top is absolutely worth it!
-If you’re lucky you may see planes taking off from the airport right below.
+There is a very modest fee of 20 THB for foreigners to enter (a common complaint you’ll see in reviews).
+However, the view from the top is absolutely worth it!
+If you’re lucky, you may see planes taking off from the airport right below.

 Full disclosure – I booked an island tour of Koh Samui during one of my trips and this activity was included.
 But I didn’t love it.
 I’ve added it to the list because it is known as one of the best things to do on Koh Samui, but in my humble opinion, it is definitely skippable.